A fost și mai frig în luna decembrie, dar tot m-am plimbat ceva.

 Valentina, a lady.
 She's been working in a bank for the past three years and still kinda likes it.
 Satisfying customers it's hard sometimes.
 Only walks 7 minutes from home to her office, which in Bucharest, this is pure luck.
 Or she made it that way.
 Didn't find her place yet but keeps searching for it.
 Above, we were at the "The Gate of the Kiss, of Banpotoc travertine (marble) which features a kiss motif on the gate pillars.
 The transition to another life occurs through the Gate of Kiss." • You can check more #tudorsstories #kissinggate #thegateofthekiss

 Viorel, 51.
-He was worried that a cop was interacting with her wife, 100 meters away.
+He was worried that a cop was questioning his wife, a couple blocks away.
 But everything was fine.
 He and his family started crafting these things a few weeks ago.
 The prices were 5 lei, 5 lei, 4 lei and 3 lei.
 He worked as a mechanic in Orastie and now he's on ill health pension.
 Moved from the city to the countryside a few years ago and he's happy that he could grow a few plants in the garden.
 He said about me that I was very curious while most of the citizens knew him.
 His nickname was "the dwarf" because at some point in the past he made garden gnomes, but not that kitsch that's imported from China.
 He's a very patient person, in two hours, at 0 degrees temperatures (32 Fahrenheit), he sold of twelve lei (3 dollars), while his pension is of 600 lei.
 Says that most of the people are loafers (gură-cască) and wouldn't appreciate.
 He's not begging but offers a product instead.
 I bought one from the second bucket.
 Yesterday, while on the National Holiday.
 I've learned from him that you can do things with dignity and loving work. • You can check more #tudorsstories • #ig_romania #orastie #promovezromania #romaniamagica #descoperaromania #romaniaismycountry #romaniapitoreasca #1Decembriemagic #tudorsflowers